Section Exercises

 False!

-Although, in theory, you could, it is not advisable because storing the local variables in registers has some drawbacks such as limiting the number of local variables (there is limited number of registers, hence a limited number of local variables) and you risk to have their value changed if the register is used in a subroutine.
+Although, in theory, you could, it is not advisable because storing the local variables in registers has some drawbacks such as limiting the number of local variables (there is a limited number of registers, hence a limited number of local variables) and you risk to have their value changed if the register is used in a subroutine.

 To make space for the local values, you can push them on the stack after the prologue.